 Increasingly parents of children who struggle at school with SEND, health problems, or bullying are reporting that their children are described as being ‘fine at school’.
 If this happens it may be helpful for parents and other professionals to ask for clarification and consideration of the following points.

-Before describing a child or young person as being fine in school please understand that if they are struggling in some way they are :
+Before describing a child or young person as being fine in school could you please make sure:

 - More vulnerable to bullying

 - More vulnerable to deteriorating mental and physical health

 - At risk of further long term difficulties.

 Any difficulties are unlikely to go away without reasonable adjustments or specific interventions.
 Disputing the difficulties denies the child and family access to relevant support, including SEN funding, top up funding, EHCP and ultimately a suitable education.